-Go face-to-face with saltwater crocodiles in the Cage of Death, or play it safe and jump on the Fishing for Crocs platform or cuddle a baby crocodile.
+Go face-to-face with saltwater crocodiles in the Cage of Death, or play it safe and do the Fishing for Crocs or cuddle a baby crocodile.

 For a closer look at Australia's iconic and fascinating saltwater crocodile, head to Crocosaurus Cove.
 Located in the heart of Darwin city, Crocosaurus Cove houses some of the largest crocodiles in the world, as well as a display of 70 reptile species found in the Top End.